 There are some exceptions to this rule, depending on the nature of the event a person is attending or the reason why he or she is at a place.

-The Police Department's Animal Control and other officers will offer assistance with wild or stray animals.
+The Police Department's officers will offer assistance with wild or stray animals.

 Also by ordinance, residents may not allow their personal dogs or dangerous, unruly, fierce, or mischievous animals to run at large in the Village.
 Residents must keep such animals leashed.
 Officers may impound such animals that are not leashed and cite their owner.

 Child passenger safety technicians, certified through the National Highway Transportation Safety Administration, are available to inspect child car seats and booster seats for proper use.
 These inspections are done by appointment only.
 All child safety seats must be installed prior to the inspection.
 Reference your specific vehicle owner's manual and seat instruction manual and/or manufacturer's website for guidance on initial installation.

 Technicians will inspect the seat installation and help you make any adjustments if necessary.
 The technicians will require your full attention and willingness to learn as this is an educational service, not an installation service.

 Car seat checks are offered between 8 a.m. and 2 p.m.
 Mondays and Wednesdays by appointment only.
 This service is offered to Glenview residents only, and proof of residency is required.

 Schedule an appointment by calling (847) 901-6188.
 Leave a message and the call will be returned to set up the appointment.
 There is no charge for this service.

 If you will be away from your home for a period, let the department know by completing this vacant house alert web form.